Provolone Corn Loaf Recipe

 - 1-1/4 cups buttermilk

-- 4 ounces provolone cheese, shredded or 1 cup (4 ounces) shredded part-skim mozzarella cheese
+- 4 ounces provolone cheese, shredded or 1 cup (4 ounces) shredded mozzarella cheese

-- 1. Preheat oven to 350°.
-Sprinkle 2 teaspoons cornmeal on the bottom and sides of a greased 8x4-in. loaf pan; set aside.
-In a large bowl, combine flour, sage, baking powder, salt, pepper, baking soda, cayenne if desired and remaining cornmeal.
-In another bowl, beat eggs, buttermilk and oil.
+- 1. Sprinkle 2 teaspoons cornmeal on the bottom and sides of a greased 8-in. x 4-in. loaf pan; set aside.
+In a large bowl, combine the flour, sage, baking powder, salt, pepper, baking soda, cayenne if desired and remaining cornmeal.
+In another bowl, beat the eggs, buttermilk and oil.
 Stir into dry ingredients just until moistened.
 Fold in cheese.

 - 2. Pour into prepared pan.
-Bake 40-50 minutes or until a toothpick inserted in center comes out clean.
-Cool 10 minutes before removing from pan to a wire rack.
+Bake at 350° for 40-50 minutes or until a toothpick inserted near the center comes out clean.
+Cool for 10 minutes before removing from pan to a wire rack.
 Refrigerate leftovers.
 Yield: 1 loaf.

 Reviews for Provolone Corn Loaf